Tuplanolla/dez/notes.md

 ```

 ```
-From Maniunfold.Has Require Export
+From DEZ.Has Require Export
   EquivalenceRelation BinaryOperation Unit UnaryOperation.
-From Maniunfold.Is Require Export
+From DEZ.Is Require Export
   Proper Monoid ExternallyInvertible.
-From Maniunfold.ShouldHave Require Import EquivalenceRelationNotations AdditiveNotations.
+From DEZ.ShouldHave Require Import EquivalenceRelationNotations AdditiveNotations.

 Class IsGrp {A : Type} {has_eq_rel : HasEqRel A}